 Some may be able to receive automatic enrollment in Part B based on their disability status.
-For example, if you have ALS or ESRD, you may be able to enroll in Part B prior to turning 65.
+For example, if you have ALS, ESRD, or other qualifying disabilities, you may be able to enroll in Part B prior to turning 65.
 Additionally, receiving Railroad Retirement Benefits and Social Security retirement benefits will allow for automatic enrollment in Part B.

 How Much Does Medicare Part B Cost?

-When Am I Eligible for Medicare Part D?
+When Am I Eligible for Medicare Part D Prescription Drug Coverage?

 If you are eligible for Medicare Parts A and B, this means you are eligible for Medicare Part D, which covers your prescription drug costs.
 However, in order to enroll in Part D, you must already be enrolled in Medicare Parts A and B.

-You will likely pay a monthly premium for your Medicare Part D. The Part D premium may vary depending on your medications, preferred pharmacy, and the plan you choose.
-Because of this, when choosing a Part D plan, it is important to include your location, preferred pharmacy, and the medications you are currently taking to most accurately determine your monthly premium.
+You may pay a monthly premium for your Medicare Part D. The Part D premium may vary depending the plan you choose.
+Because of this, when choosing a Part D plan, it is important to include your location, preferred pharmacy, and the medications you are currently taking to most accurately determine what plan best meets your needs.